hannutt/FlaskApi/README.md

 Example picture where the data of the MySQL database table is displayed in the table element and the first row of the element is selected for editing.
 The Jquery function stores the text of the clicked element and adds it to the input field as shown in the image for editing.

-The JavaScript function always creates the correct number of html input fields using the for-loop and createElement method.
+The JavaScript function always creates the correct number of html input fields using the for-loop and createElement methods.
 The MySQL table selected in the example image has a total of 5 columns, so editing its records requires the same number of input fields

+You can select a record to edit by double-clicking the record. klikkauk activates a jQuery function that transfers the data of the record to the input fields.

 ![alt text](static/images/flaskSQL.png)